 In my role as associate social media editor for Who What Wear UK, I spend a lot of time on the internet.
 A ton of that time is spent on Instagram, which means I stumble across new brands around the world nearly every day.
-So it felt natural to start a monthly column that will bring you new brands and designers to discover, support and love before they get big—and it's also a chance to find unique pieces to wear so you stick out from the crowd.
+So it felt natural to start the year with a massive list of the new brands and designers to discover, support and love as they get big—and it's also a chance to find unique pieces to wear so you stick out from the crowd.
 See my latest finds below.

 Alexa de la Cruz jewellery is handcrafted in Mexico City.
 Inspired by "organic forms and traditional Mexican silversmithing," all of the pieces are fantastic, but my favourites are the massive glass pendants.

 Suzanne Rae is a Brooklyn-based brand inspired by and made for the progressive and modern woman.
 I'm particularly obsessed with the shoes, which remind me to so much of Sofia Coppola's Marie Antoinette.
 I'll have to get some macarons to match.

 "Dreamt up somewhere between Shanghai and London," Hai embodies "the best aspects of two of the world's most historic and vibrant continents."
 These little handbags are the next wave of It bags to emerge on Instagram, and already they've been spotted on some of our favourite accounts.

 As someone with minimalist style, I let my dramatic side come through my accessories, which is why I fell for Valet Studio.
 Their handmade resin jewellery and hair accessories are dreamy; I especially love these large tortoiseshell clips.